Foster Care Title IV-E

 Approval/Disapproval Decision Time

-Formula Grants: HHS approves or disapproves title IV-E plans within 45 days of receipt by HHS.
-Plan Development/Implementation Grants: HHS approves or disapproves within 3 to 6 months.
+Formula Grants: ACF approves or disapproves Title IV-E plans within 45 days of receipt.
+Plan Development/Implementation Awards: ACF approves or disapproves within 90 to 180 days.

 Appeals